Sunday, 22 December 2024

 Aside from tech logistics, typing to your AI assistant gives you more privacy.
 You don’t need others to know what you’re doing on your phone, even if it’s something simple like playing a song or setting a timer.
 You especially don’t want to dictate texts aloud in public.
 Typing those queries allows you to keep your activities private, even if it means sacrificing some hands-free convenience.

 There are valid reasons to speak to an assistant, even in public.
 Voice commands are handy if you can’t use your hands or are driving.
 However, having multiple ways to interact with AI assistants helps them fit more seamlessly into our daily lives instead of forcing everyone to adopt new habits.
-Maybe one day, talking to a out loud while walking down the street won’t feel odd.
+Maybe one day, talking to a chatbot out loud while walking down the street won’t feel odd.
 For most people, that day isn’t today.
 Until then, you might prefer typing to Siri instead.

 Hot this week